Zettlr/Zettlr/README.md

 - `release:mac-x64` (Intel-based Macs)
 - `release:mac-arm` (Apple Silicon-based Macs)
 - `release:win-x64` (Intel-based Windows)
-- `release:win-arm` (ARM-based Windows)
 - `release:linux-x64` (Intel-based Linux)
 - `release:linux-arm` (ARM-based Linux)

 The resulting setup bundles are stored in `./release`.

 > [!NOTE]
-> While you can `package` directly for your platform without any suffix, for creating a release specifying the platform is required as electron-builder would otherwise include the development-dependencies in the `app.asar`, resulting in a bloated application.
+> While you can `package` directly for your platform without any suffix, you need to specify the platform and architecture when creating a release bundle, since electron-builder would otherwise include the development-dependencies in the `app.asar`, resulting in a bloated application.

 #### `csl:refresh`

 This downloads the [Citation Style Language](https://citationstyles.org/) (CSL) files with which the application is shipped, and places them in the `static/csl-locales`- and `static/csl-styles`-directories respectively.

 > [!NOTE]
-> This command is intended for an automated workflow that runs from time to time on the repository to perform this action.
-This means: Do **not** commit updated files to the repository.
+> This command is intended for an automated workflow that runs from time to time on the repository to perform this action. **Do not commit updated files to the repository**.
 Instead, the updated files will be downloaded whenever you `git fetch`.

 #### `lint`

-This simply runs [ESLint](https://eslint.org/).
-Apps such as [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background, but if you want to be extra-safe, make sure to run this command prior to submitting a Pull Request.
+Runs [ESLint](https://eslint.org/).
+Apps such as [Visual Studio Code](https://code.visualstudio.com/) will automatically run ESLint in the background on your open files.
+This command runs them across the entire code base.
+Make sure to run this command prior to submitting a Pull Request.

 > [!NOTE]
 > This command will run automatically on each Pull Request to check your code for inconsistencies.

+#### `shortcut:install`

+Creates a `.desktop`-file into your applications which enables you to quickly start an app that you have compiled from source.
+This requires Linux.
+To use new changes, simple sync the repository, run `package` again, and you're good to go.

+> [!WARNING]
+> We provide this command as a convenience.
+Unless you know what you are doing, you should not run code directly compiled from the HEAD commit of the develop branch.
+This command *can* be useful, however, in a few instances where you know what may go wrong and can take appropriate precautions.

+### `shortcut:uninstall`

+Removes the `.desktop`-file created by `shortcut:install`.

+> [!NOTE]
+> You don't have to uninstall and reinstall the shortcut whenever you compile the binary anew.
+Just make sure that Zettlr is closed before you recompile it.
+You should only have to reinstall the shortcut if the template (in `scripts/assets/zettlr-dev.desktop`) has changed.

 #### `test`